megaacheyounes/verify-official-gms/README_simple.md

 This code is provided **without warranty**.
 SHA-1 values may change in the future. **Google may add or change signatures.** Please **test well** before using in production.

-For more details, read the full gist: [https://github.com/megaacheyounes/verify-official-gms](https://github.com/megaacheyounes/verify-official-gms)
+For more details, refer to: [https://github.com/megaacheyounes/verify-official-gms](https://github.com/megaacheyounes/verify-official-gms)